SaxJ/jira-dependancy-graph/docs/privacy.md

 ## How do we use this information?

-We use the issue keys and their connections to generate dependency graphs using QuickChart.io, a third-party graphing service.
+We use the issue keys and their connections to generate dependency graphs.
-We only share this information with QuickChart.io, and only for the purpose of generating the graphs.

-We do not use this information for any other purpose, nor do we share it with any other third party.
+We do not use this information for any other purpose, nor do we share it with any third party.

 ## How do we protect your information?